Exam Guidelines for Private Candidates

 - You may bring water in a clear plastic bottle with the label removed;

 - You may not bring food into the exam room, unless for a medical condition and agreed beforehand with the centre Exams Office;

 - You may not bring a mobile phone into the exam room;

 - Your legal name must be used when writing your name on the answer paper, and not a nickname or an adopted name which has not been changed by deed poll.

-- DO NOT WORRY if you forget any of the above items, as exam invigilators have a supply of spare equipment in the exam room;
+- Do not worry if you forget any of the above items.
+Exam invigilators have a supply of spare equipment in the exam room;

-- If you are unwell or have a ‘flare up’ of an existing medical condition during an exam sitting which you feel has affected your performance, inform the Exams Officer before leaving the exam room.
+- If you are unwell during an exam and you feel your performance has been affected , inform the Exams Officer before leaving the exam room.
 You will need to get a medical note which must be given to the Exams Officer as soon as possible;

 - Ask the Exams Officer how your exam results will be issued to you.
 They will advise you if the results will be sent by post or email or whether you must attend in person;

 - If you have any queries on your results, contact the centre immediately and they will advise you how to proceed.